-- i) Represents loss on the disposal of aging aircraft. - ii) Represents one-time costs associated with legal fees for infrequent or unusual transactions that were not capitalizable per GAAP. - iii) Represents one-time professional service fees related to the preparation for potential offerings that have been expensed during the period. - iv) Represents stock-based compensation expense recognized of RSUs granted to certain executives and senior management and the fair value adjustment for warrants issued in connection with the Reverse Recapitalization. - v) Represents expenses related to potential acquisition targets and additional business lines. - vi) Net loss margin represents Net loss divided by Total revenue and Adjusted EBITDA margin represents Adjusted EBITDA divided by Total revenue.
+- i) Represents loss on the disposal of an aging aircraft and the non-cash impairment charges on a retired aircraft. - ii) Represents one-time professional service fees related to the preparation for potential offerings that have been expensed during the period. - iii) Represents stock-based compensation expense recognized of RSUs granted to all employees and the fair value adjustment for warrants issued in connection with the Reverse Recapitalization. - iv) Represents expenses related to potential acquisition targets and additional business lines. - v) Represents loss on extinguishment of debt related to the Series 2021 Bond and forgiveness of the Paycheck Protection Program ("PPP") loan.